thiblahute/meson-website/Run-targets.md

     cd "${MESON_SOURCE_ROOT}"
     inspector_command -o "${MESON_BUILD_ROOT}/inspection_result.txt"

-Note the two environment variables <tt>MESON_SOURCE_ROOT</tt> and <tt>MESON_BUILD_ROOT</tt>.
+Note the two environment variables `MESON_SOURCE_ROOT` and `MESON_BUILD_ROOT`.
 These are absolute paths to your project's source and build directories and they are automatically set up by Meson.
-In addition to these Meson also sets up the variable <tt>MESON_SUBDIR</tt>, which points to the subdirectory where the run command was specified.
+In addition to these Meson also sets up the variable `MESON_SUBDIR`, which points to the subdirectory where the run command was specified.
 Most commands don't need to set up this.

 Note how the script starts by cd'ing into the source dir.
 Meson does not guarantee that the script is run in any specific directory.
 Whether you need to do the same depends on what your custom target wants to do.